infinitespace/cs224n/pa1-mt/README.md

-First, follow the PA1 instruction to setup environment.
+# First, follow the PA1 instruction to setup environment.

 source setup.sh

+# for the very first time to run
+sh run.sh new

-To modify My features, just play with
+# To modify My features, just play with

 vi ./java/src/cs224n/MyFeaturizer.java

-To rebuild and train the system to get a new BLEU, just run
+# To rebuild and train the system to get a new BLEU, just run

+sh run.sh re

+# To show recent result, just run

-sh run.sh
+sh run.sh n